Procedure: Succession planning

 - When developing succession plans, Colleges and Divisions should ensure that they consider:

-- the future direction of the College's research and teaching disciplines;
+- the future direction of the College's research, education and service disciplines;

-- the future direction of the Division in supporting College's research and teaching disciplines;
+- the future direction of the Division in supporting the College's research, education and service disciplines;

 - continuity risks or areas where significant disruption may be felt if key staff left;